Chrissy Teigen honours baby Jack on his 'due date'

 She captioned the photo on her Instagram Story: "Today was your due date. we love you forever [heart emoji] (sic)"

-Chrissy also posted a picture of herself while deep in thought on her Instagram.undefined
+Chrissy also posted a picture of herself while deep in thought on her Instagram.

 The model - who has Luna, four, and Miles, two, with husband John Legend - wrote on the photo-sharing platform: "Can smile all day but thinking of you on your due date, bug (sic)"